yclim95/42cursus/03_born2beroot/config/README.md

 PASS_WARN_AGE 7
 ```

 6.2.2.
+Change it like this:

+1. max 30 days
-Change it like this:(max 30 days, min number of days(2) allowed before the modification, receive a notification before expiration at least 7 days before)
+2. min number of days(2) allowed before the modification
+3. receive a notification before expiration at least (7 days before)

 ```
 PASS_MAX_DAYS 30